S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 Policies are discussed in more detail in the chapter about [Governance, Operations, and Policy](section:governance-operations-and-policy), but a brief introduction is helpful in the context of the model.

-Through the lens of this model, policies are simply those interventions _that have a significant impact on the organization_ because they guide decisions and actions repeatedly or over an extended period of time.
+Through the lens of this model, policies are simply those interventions that have a _significant impact on the organization_ because they guide decisions and actions repeatedly, or their influence sustains over an extended period of time.

 Policies often take the form of processes, procedures, protocols, plans, strategies, or guidelines.